VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-mvc/01-review-the-initial-project.md

 As we develop the application we want to be able to test and verify our change at different stages.
 One way we can do that locally is by using the `spring-boot` maven plugin.

-Run the application by executing the following command (it should exit automatically as we do not have any web code yet):
+Run the application by executing the following command:

 ``mvn spring-boot:run``{{execute}}